Begounet/scriptableobjects-oriented/README.md

 - Add additional types
 - Open the SO Event Wizard and link the settings
 - Your new types are now available among the presets

+## Using SO Events

+Just declare your SO Event in your class, as it is a standard C# class.<br>
+You can dynamically add listener, remove listener and raise event, like in any standard event system.<br>
+However, now you can select the SO Event in the *Project* tab and you will see that you have additional informations.<br>
+All these data are editor-only so no overhead in your final build.<br>
+You can :
+- Add a description : you can give extra datas to explain where it should be called.
+- Set some parameters : these parameters will be used when you click on **Raise**
+- Raise the event : it will trigger the event using the above parameters Raising the event is really useful to manually test isolated system.